reikamoon/reikamoon/README.md

 ## About :ribbon: Me
 Hi, I'm Anjelica!
-Welcome to my page!
+I'm a Product Marketing Specialist at Mirantis! ✨ Welcome to my page!

 - 💡 I love to teach!
 I can simplify complex technical concepts to be easily digestible by those of all skill levels.
 - 💭 I love to learn new tech and then teach it to others.
 I'm always hunting for new tech to learn and try out.